-Pakistan Navy Special Services Group Participates In Bilateral Exercise AYYILDIZ In Turkiye - UrduPoint
+Pakistan Navy Special Services Group Participates In Bilateral Exercise Ayyildiz In Turkiye - UrduPoint

 - Pakistan

-Exercise AYYILDIZ-2023 proved highly beneficial to enhance the professional acumen of SOFs and is a testimony to the long-lasting brotherly relations of the two countries.
+Exercise AYYILDIZ-2023 proved highly beneficial to enhance professional acumen of SOFs and is a testimony to the long lasting brotherly relations of the two countries.